wi5nia/TechnicalCommunityContent/Cloud Computing/Azure Functions/Azure Functions HOL.md

 <a name="Exercise5"></a>
 ## Exercise 5: Test the Azure Function ##

 Your function has been configured to listen for changes to the blob container named "lab-images" that you created in Exercise 3.
 Each time an image appears in the container, the function executes and passes the image to the Computer Vision API for analysis.
 To test the function, you simply upload images to the container.
-In this exercise, you will use the Microsoft Azure Storage Explorer to do the uploads.
+In this exercise, you will use the Microsoft Azure Storage Explorer to upload the images.

-1. Open Storage Explorer and find the "lab-images" container that you created earlier in Exercise 3.
+1. Open Storage Explorer and find the "lab-images" container that you created in Exercise 3.
 Then click the container.

     ![Opening the "lab-images" container](Images/storage-select-source.png)